mastodon/documentation/content/en/user/run-your-own.md

 The 1-Click Install will deploy as a single-machine setup that can be scaled by adding CPU, memory or disk capacity to your Droplet.

-If the needs of your deployment outgrow those abilities, you can reconfigure to load balance across multiple app servers, use dedicated servers for background workers, or use external databases servers -- but these options are outside of the scope of the initial 1-Click Install.
+If the needs of your deployment outgrow those abilities, you can reconfigure to load balance across multiple app servers, use dedicated servers for background workers, or use external databases servers - but these options are outside of the scope of the initial 1-Click Install.

-If you're interested in installing, configuring and managing everything on your own, proceed here:
+If you're interested in installing, configuring, and managing everything on your own, proceed here:

 {{< page-ref page="admin/prerequisites" >}}